joanapaulas/training-material/topics/transcriptomics/tutorials/rnaSeq/tutorial.md

 In the end of the previous process, we have generated tables of counts, with the number of reads mapping to each of the genes (or transcripts).
 We will now identify which genes are impacted by the mutation based on those counts.
 We could compare directly the count files and estimate genes differentially expressed.
 Nonetheless, the number of sequenced reads mapped to a gene depends on several factors such as the sample's sequencing depth (total number of reads), the gene length, it's nucleotide composition, among other confounding factors.

 > ### :nut_and_bolt: Comment
 > Salmon already provides normalized values (TPM) that takes into account some of these confounding factors.
-Nonetheless, there is yet no consensus on whether those estimates are the most appropriate for using in differential expression analysis.
+Nonetheless, there is yet no consensus on whether those estimates are the most appropriate for using in differential expression analysis. **RETIRAR ???**
 {: .comment}

 Either for within or for inter-sample comparison, the gene counts need to be normalized.
 This normalization step is performed by tools specialized in differential analysis using count data, such as [**DESeq2**](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) and [**edgeR**](https://bioconductor.org/packages/release/bioc/html/edgeR.html).
 These programs take as input tables of gene counts (**non-normalized**).